The June 2017 election offered some fascinating insights into the way that political parties go about marketing themselves…

 Refining your marketing message

-Commentators have noticed that Conservative campaign posters now feature the word ‘Conservative’ more prominently.
+During the campaign, commentators noticed that Conservative campaign posters suddenly began to feature the word ‘Conservative’ more prominently.

 Understandable, given that the campaign started by offering a simple choice between two party leaders.

-Sensibly, the Conservatives have realised that the electorate are now considering the actual package each party is offering.
-And it’s become clear that many rather like what the Labour party has on the table.
+Sensibly, the Conservatives realised that the electorate had started to consider the actual package that each party was offering.
+And it became clear that many rather liked what the Labour party had on the table.